Search This Blog

 That's why villains are smart.
 Because questioning the world you live in is "bad", imagine realizing how unfair the world is.

 Sam is a perfect exemple of all that.
 He's very gay coded, to the point Marvel themself made jokes about his sexuality.
-His relationship with men, especially Bruce Banner, are often very ambiguous and that's normal, Sam's power is his charism and his ability to seduce people rather than his brain, that's why he's called the Leader (someone charismatic) rather than "Super Brain" or whatever, 'cause that's how he has people following him, he's a form of Devil through temptation and Immortal Hulk made that point pretty clear but I'll make a "Let's Talk" about it later.
+His relationship with men are often kinda ambiguous and that's normal, Sam's power is his charism and his ability to seduce people, not just his brain, that's why he's called the Leader (someone charismatic) rather than "Super Brain" or whatever, 'cause that's how he has people following him, he's a form of Devil through temptation and Immortal Hulk made that point pretty clear.
 So of course he's flirty and seductive with everyone.
 If anything Sam should be bisexual.

-And it's not even something Immortal Hulk established, it's way older than that.
-Look at how he's behind Talbot, on his shoulder, whispering him the lies he needs to hear, pure seductive Devil.
+And Sam being the embodiment of temptation is not even something Immortal Hulk established, it's way older than that.
+Look at how he's behind Talbot, on his shoulder, whispering him the lies he needs to hear, he's a pure Devil figure here.

 Incredible Hulk 139 (1971) written by Roy Thomas, pencil by Herb Trimpe